usaid-cs/yesterday-i-learned/random.md

 - An older population causes labour shortage, which can cause inflation because everyone who earns money can demand more.
 - The same hardware model can be made with [different, inferior parts](https://www.reddit.com/r/videos/comments/o9nr8e/-/h3c7wu9) after the first month, when reviewers typically review them.
 When in doubt, buy from vertically-integrated manufacturers, like Samsung.
 - To compute how well your vision compared to others, get your two numbers (e.g. 20-20) and divide them.
 20/20 = 1 (the same as everyone else); 20/10 = 2 (twice as good as everyone else).
-- Particle board is made with wood chips.
-IKEA makes "environmentally-friendly" single-use furniture with it.
 - "Cutting against the grain" is just telling you to cut the muscle fibres with your knife.
 - While the conventional [Schrader valve](https://en.wikipedia.org/wiki/Schrader_valve) (used on car and bike tires) dominates the market, some bicycle tires come with the [Presta valve](https://www.bicycling.com/repair/a20048610/the-difference-between-a-schrader-valve-and-a-presta/), which are narrower to allow for a stronger bike wheel, with [some very serious caveats](https://www.bikeradar.com/features/this-is-why-its-time-to-stop-using-presta-valves/).
 - Cedar is a soft wood that [readily absorbs protectants](https://weatherwise.ca/2017/02/03/cedar-vs-spf-whats-the-difference/).
 It also contains tannins, which help preserve the wood.
 Cedar might look a bit darker?
 But more importantly, cedar smells good.